nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Partial words will be matched e.g. `Han` will match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* If no exact match is found, the address book displays the names in decreasing order of similarity to search term.

 Examples:
 * `find John` returns `john`, `John Doe`, and `Johnny`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)
+* `find Ifan` sorts other names by decreasing similarity to `Ifan` (e.g. Irfan, Isolde, Ayush, ...)

 ### Deleting a person : `delete`